polyaxon/polyaxon/docs/concepts/architecture.md

 > Please refer to the [projects section](/concepts/projects/) for more details.

-### Experiment Group

-An `Experiment Group` is an automatic and practical way to run a version of your model and data with different hyper parameters.

-> Please refer to the [experiment groups section](/concepts/experiment-groups/) for more details.

 ### Experiment

 An `Experiment` is the execution of your model with data and the provided parameters on the cluster.

-A `Experiment Job` is the Kubernetes pod running on the cluster for a specific experiment, if an experiment run in a distributed way it will create multiple instances of `Experiment Job`.
+A `Experiment Job` is the Kubernetes pod running on the cluster for a specific experiment, if an experiment runs in a distributed way it will create multiple instances of `Experiment Job`.

 > Please refer to the [experiments section](/concepts/experiments/) for more details.

-### Distributed Experiments
+### Experiment Group

-A `Distributed Experiment` is the execution of a model or a computation graph across a cluster.
+An `Experiment Group` provide 2 interfaces:
+  * An automatic and practical way to run a version of your model and data with different hyper parameters based on a hyperparameters search algorithm.
+  * A selection of experiments to compare.

+> Please refer to the [experiment groups - selection](/concepts/experiment-groups-selections/) for more details on how to create group selections

-> Please refer to the [distributed experiments](/concepts/distributed-experiments/) for more details.
+> Please refer to the [experiment groups - hyperparameters optimization](/concepts/experiment-groups-hyperparameters-optimization/) for more details on how to run hyperparametres search.

 ### Job